 Go City allows you to build your own pass, so you can select just the places you want to see and how many days you want to take to see them.
 It's a great option for those that want to see as much as they can during their stay--and save too!

 Another discount pass is the CityPass.
 This one offers you access to four of the top SF museums, a multi-day Muni pass (our public transit system), and a ticket to an SF Bay Cruise.

 This one gives you options too.
 Everyone can visit the California Academy of Sciences.
-You can then choose between visiting the Exploratorium OR the de Young and Legion of Honor.
+You can then choose between visiting the Exploratorium OR the SF Museum of Modern Art.
 You can also visit the Aquarium of the Bay.

 Another one of the fun things to do in San Francisco in October is to enjoy some of our local sports teams.
 This month, you will find professional football, hockey, and basketball games.

 We have one professional football team in the Bay Area, the SF 49ers.
 They play just an hour south of the city in Santa Clara.

 Just across the bay is another hot team right now, the Golden State Warriors.
 They have one of the best teams in the NBA and are SO fun to watch.
 The play at the Chase Center in SF.